OpenCalib/SurroundCameraCalib/auto_calib_fisheye/README.md

     - 3.pure Adpative Threshold Binarization in all three phase of optimization: solution_model_="atb"
  - (Optional) if add road semantic segmentation when in texture extraction process to improve accuracy(add_semantic_segmentation_front/left/right/back):1-add 0-not
-   - if you want to add road semantic segmentation mask you need to provide road semantic segmentation mask.
+   - Ps: if you want to add road semantic segmentation mask you need to provide road semantic segmentation mask.
  - choose camera fixed(fixed):"front" or "back"